digitalrebar/doc/deployment/install/quick.rst

 #.
 Add 2+ nodes from the "Nodes" menu:

    #.
 Add nodes from form at the top of the Nodes page.
 The API has additional options.
    #.
+Recommended: For Swarm, use Centos 7 instead of "default_os" based on `provider o/s map <https://github.com/rackn/digitalrebar-deploy/blob/master/workloads/os.map>`_
+   #.
 Detailed `Instructions here <../provider.rst>`_.
-# Allow the system to complete annealing (progress in top right corner)
+#.
+Allow the system to complete annealing (progress in top right corner)

 Remember to delete your nodes from the Nodes page before you take the system down!
 There is no automatic cleanup.